naughtygopher/goapp/README.md

 For developers, while troubleshooting (which is one of the foremost need for logging), the line number along with filename helps a lot.
 Then it's obvious, log where the error occurs, right?

 Over the course of time, I found it's not really obvious.
 The more nested function calls you have, higher the chances of redundant logging.
 And setting up guidelines for your developers to only log at the origin of error is also not easy.
 A lot of developers get confused which level should be considered the origin (especially when there's deep nesting fn1 -> fn2 -> fn3 -> fn4).
-Thus I prefer logging at the API layer (and not handlers), [with annotated errors](https://golang.org/pkg/errors/)(using the '%w' verb in `fmt.Errorf`) to trace its origin.
-Recently I introduced a [minimal error handling package](https://github.com/bnkamalesh/errors/) which gives  long file path, line number of the origin of error as well as help set user friendly messages for API response.
+Thus I prefer logging at the Handlers layer, [with annotated errors](https://pkg.go.dev/errors)(using the '%w' verb in `fmt.Errorf`) to trace its origin.
+Recently I introduced a [minimal error handling package](https://github.com/bnkamalesh/errors/) which gives long file path, line number of the origin of error, stacktrace etc. as well as help set user friendly messages for API response.
+My earlier recommendation was to use API package for logging, but in the past 2+ years (> 2019), figured out that it's better/easier to handle in handler layer.
+Now all the HTTP handlers return an error, and there's a wrapper to handle the logging (this is updated in the app as well) as well as responding to the HTTP request.

-Though there are some exceptions to logging at API layer alone, consider the case of `internal/users` package.
+Though there are some exceptions to logging at the outer most layer alone, consider the case of `internal/users` package.
 I'm making use of cache, but it's a read-through cache.
 So even if there's a miss in cache or cache store is down altogether, the system should still work (a specific business logic).
 But then how do you find out if your cache is down when there are no logs?
 Hence you see the logger being made a dependency of users package.
 This would apply to any asynchronous behaviours as well, e.g. a queue subscriber

 ## internal/server/http